christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Phenolog is impacted by CC and factors such as shifting drought seasonality are already reshaping the vulnerability of ecosystems to intensified extreme drought events to a currently unknown degree.
 Quantifying these feedbacks require a deep understand of the interactions betweeen phenology, drought timing, biocliming factors and drought recovery.

-They showed that spring phenology during the drought year postopned drought recovery when extreme drought events occurent in mid-GS.
-Earliere spring phenology probably led to a longerGS and increased vegetative growth, increasing evapotranspiration and thus increased thee drawdown of soil moisture, resulting in progressive water stress.
-Thus, it caused more negative effects on water supply during summer and autumn, periods most senstitive to water availability and thus postponed vegeattion recovery from mid- and late-GS drought.
+They showed that spring phenology during the drought year postopned drought recovery when extreme drought events occured in mid-GS.
+Earlier spring phenology probably led to a longerGS and increased vegetative growth, increasing evapotranspiration and thus increased thee drawdown of soil moisture, resulting in progressive water stress.
+Thus, it caused more negative effects on water supply during summer and autumn, periods most sensititive to water availability and thus postponed vegeation recovery from mid- and late-GS drought.
 A mechanism supported by their findings that:
 1. Growth can't fully recover from an extreme drought within a single GS for a majority of events when they occur in the mid-GS.
 2. Spring phenology and drought recovery show a negative relationship when extreme droughts occured in mid-GS Early phenolog = +spring frost = less NSC = negative imbalance in carbon supply for sustaining drought recovery.